d2d-weizhi/aceit-web/README.md

 AceIt is crafted with simplicity and effectiveness in mind.
 It leverages the power of data visualization to empower students to take control of their academic journey and, as the name suggests, **AceIt**!

+## Skills Involved

+- React, Next.js, and TypeScript
+- KendoReact
+- Tailwind CSS, CSS3
+- MobX (state management)
+- PostgreSQL (sample database)

 ## Core Features

 ### I. Dashboard:

 - Upcoming Deadlines Visual Timeline: Displays assignments due soonest, visually grouped by module/subject (Gantt chart style).
 - Progress Summary:
   - Overall assignment completion percentage.
   - (Optional) Current overall grade average (if applicable/integrates with grading system).